Measuring Model-Induced Discrimination via Efficient Fairness Approximation: Conclusion

 \section{Conclusion}

 In this paper, we investigate how to measure the discrimination level of classifiers from both individual and group fairness aspects and present a novel harmonic fairness measure (\ppsdisabbr{}) based on distances between sets.
 To facilitate the calculation of distances and reduce its time cost from $O(n^2)$ to $O(n\mathrm{log}~n)$, we propose an approximation algorithm \ppsalgabbr{} and further present its algorithmic effectiveness analysis.
 The empirical results have demonstrated that the proposed \ppsdisabbr{} and \ppsalgabbr{} are valid and effective.
+However, the limitation of \ppsalgabbr{} is that it may not converge and thus can only reach approximated values of the distance. \ppsdisabbr{} also has a limitation that it can only evaluate the extra bias introduced in the learning procedure.
+In other words, if the learning algorithm is purely ``fair'' and no extra bias is introduced, it may not be able to detect whether discrimination exists in the data already.
+It would therefore be beneficial if some other fairness measures (such as GEI, Theil, and DR) are also considered in model evaluation, accompanying \ppsdisabbr{}.
+In practice, we indeed observed many zeros and even negative values, which leaves an open question about how to interpret them in such cases.
+In the future, we plan to explore the possibility of a fuller bias evaluation in this direction.
+To exploit it for improving learning algorithms could be interesting as well. \looseness=-1